aim-rsf/browseMetadata/README.md

 domains of interest? (e.g. socioeconomic factors, childhood adverse events, medical diagnoses, culture and community)

+There are many existing tools that allow you to browse metadata for health datasets, read more [here](https://aim-rsf.github.io/browseMetadata/articles/browseMetadata.html).

 ## What does the R package do?

 This `R` package is a planning tool, designed to be used alongside other